 2. Showcase collected treasures

 We fell in love with the cozy East Hamptons cottage of interior designer Glenn Ban after spotting it in Laura Fenton’s book Living Small.
-It is an artfully layered, farmhouse-style living space.
+It is an artfully layered, farmhouse-style living space, a prime example of modern farmhouse wall decor.
 Nodding to the trend for beige living rooms, the taupe sofa stops the white walls from feeling modern or stark.

 ‘Always the collector, my home is filled with treasures I’ve amassed over the years,‘ Glenn says.
 ‘The chair and antique box that I use as a side table are antiques, and the coffee table is a mid-century design by Adrian Pearsall.
 I anchored the room with a linen sofa and striped rug, and hung a collection of vintage photography and paintings on the walls’.